Esri/arcgis-experience-builder-sdk-resources/samples/widgets/widget-output-data-source/README.md

 1. In the setting, declare its output data source by using  `this.props.onSettingChange`.
 2. In the widget, update the data of the output data source.

-More specifically, output data source can save data in data source instance, or not.
-If save data in data source instance, widget needs to update output data source's source records, if not, widget needs to update output data source's query parameter.
-To finish step 2, there are two options.
+More specifically, an output data source can save data in a data source instance, or not.
+If your widget needs to save data in a data source instance, use `outputDataSource.setSourceRecords`.
+If your widget does not need to save data in the data source instance, use `outputDataSource.updateQueryParams`.

 2. In widget, update data of output data source.
    1. If save data in data source instance, call `outputDataSource.setSourceRecords`.